CodeByHamzaH/kafka-python-logstash-pipeline/README.md

 ## 🙋 Contributing

-Want to extend this with Elasticsearch or Avro?
+Want to extend this?
 Contributions are welcome!